-Uses - Personnel Services is 25% of budget and reflects increase in staffing to address increasing workloads, the usual inflationary increase in salaries as discussed in previous expenditure section, plus the market adjustment to the Building Official salary and change in direct cost allocations for support (primarily a shift in enhancement to City Communications).
-Materials & Services is 27% of budget and reflects the increase in the planning and development of the Boise properties.
-Capital Outlay in FY 14-15 and Debt Service in FY 15-16 reflect acquisition of the Boise Veneer property.
+Uses - Personnel Services is 42% of budget and reflects the usual inflationary increase in salaries as discussed in previous expenditure section plus the market adjustment to the Building Official salary and change in direct cost allocations for support (primarily a shift in enhancement to City Communications).
+Materials & Services is 47% of budget and reflects the increase in the planning and development of the Boise properties.
+Capital Outlay in FY 14-15 and Debt Service in FY 15-16 reflect acquisition of the Boise Veneer property (Scheduled closing June 2015).